-The Static Analyzer is a source code analysis and navigation tool for analyzing source code written in C, C++, Fortran 77, or Ada.
-The Browser has additional features for Ada and C++, which are described in "Browser User Model", page 18.
+The Static Analyzer is a source code analysis and navigation tool for analyzing source code written in C, C++ or Fortran 77.
+The Browser has additional features for C++, which are described in "Browser User Model", page 17.

 Note: Support for Fortran 90 is limited to the MIPSPro Fortran 90 compiler, version 7.1, and newer.